HWong19/Snake-Game/README.md

 Contributions:

 Joshua Sosa, jhsosa@uci.edu, 84232577
 Contributions: Modified Periodic Handler to a millisecond count from a count of calls.
 Setup timestamp priority queues for packets.
 Added timestamp response functionality on server.
 Added request timestamp (time_loop) functionality for client.
 Added artificial latency in milliseconds to sent and received packets with a random uniform distribution integer generator.
+Implemented latency calculation and display on client.
+Modified client logging.

 Please note that we are giving credit to the original sources of the Chatroom Example and Snake Game tutorial followed.
 // Main code for Chatroom Demo taken from